How Much Does a Divorce Cost?

 How much does a divorce cost under this ideal, uncontested scenario?

-$3,600 to $6,000 is the estimated number although the ultimate number may be higher.
-The less disagreement and the smoother the spouses and lawyers work together, the more we believe the divorce cost will be toward the lower end of that.
-The more back and forth, and there is a greater likelihood the cost will meet and exceed the $6,000 number.
+$3,600 to $6,000 is the average, estimated number although the ultimate number may be higher.
+The less disagreement and the smoother the spouses and lawyers work together, the less the cost.
+The more back and forth, and there is a greater likelihood the cost will exceed the $6,000 number.

 You may be wondering if that cost estimate is for each spouse or both.
 That is a tough question because sometimes one spouse’s attorney does more of the work (for example, the initial judgment preparation), compared to the other.
-Therefore, it is likely one spouse may spend more than the other but the overall cost listed above should be for both spouses under an ideal scenario.
+Therefore, it is more likely each spouse will separately spend the above amount although how much each spouse spends will very likely be different.

 How much does a divorce cost in the same hypothetical if there are disputed issues?